aws-samples/1click-hpc/docs/hpc-cluster-usage-guide.md

 **Important instructions:** quota management only allows you to run jobs for the projects you are allocated.
 Nevertheless, you are allocated by default to your affiliated institution: Stability, Laion, Eleuther, MILA, CompVis etc. All jobs launched with the project set as the affiliate institution **WILL BE preemptible**.
 This means the compute nodes can be requested by high-priority jobs immediately, crashing your script. **Please make scripts resilient to preemption** for such jobs.
 This setup is intended for everyone to be able to run preemptible jobs when the GPUs are idle.
 Detailed instructions about how to set such jobs will follow next week.
 As opposed to the above, jobs launched for projects with quotas will have high priority and preempt the above at the start.

-You have to specify the target project for the job to be launched with:--comment ProjectName
+You have to specify the target project for the job to be launched with: `--comment ProjectName`.
+For the above affiliation please use their names in lowercase.

-use this for both sbatch and srun commands. use it for srun commands inside the sbatch file too like:
+Use this for both sbatch and srun commands.
+Use it for `srun` commands inside the `sbatch` file too like:

 ```
 #!/bin/bash